-The Only Unwritten Rule of Baseball That Matters
+Baseball Is Broken

 For what it’s worth, another of baseball’s unwritten rules is that bringing in a position player to pitch is an act of unconditional surrender, akin to saying, Screw it.
 It means: This game’s over—let’s save our bullpen and have a laugh.
 The fans paid good money to be here; we’re getting paid good money to be here.
 From a pure entertainment perspective, it’s a sure thing.
 A spontaneous home-run derby.
 Guaranteed smiles.
 Few things in baseball are more fun than a position player lobbing an eephus so slow that it deserves a third E and outright daring a big-league hitter to swing and miss.
 In fact, a similar scenario had presented itself just a few weeks earlier, when the Chicago Cubs’ All-Star first baseman Anthony Rizzo cleaned up a blowout and got to face the Atlanta Braves’ All-Star first baseman Freddie Freeman, who just so happens to be a good friend of Rizzo’s.
 Thank God La Russa wasn’t in the dugout, or he would’ve ruined this season’s most delightful strikeout.

 Baseball purists grumble about respect for the game on a daily basis, and in fairness to La Russa, he wasn’t the only one insulted by his hitter doing his job.
 The Twins are led by MLB’s youngest manager, 39-year-old Rocco Baldelli; after the game, Baldelli told reporters he was “surprised” that Mercedes swung at a very slow pitch right down the middle of the plate, and he hinted that his team would “deal with it.”
-The next night, the Twins starter Tyler Duffey beaned Mercedes in his first plate appearance, earning suspensions for both Baldelli and Duffey, meaning that the Twins lost an actual pitcher for two games because they were so butt hurt over someone hitting a home run off their fake pitcher.
+The next night, the Twins starter Tyler Duffey threw behind Mercedes in his first plate appearance, earning suspensions for both Baldelli and Duffey, meaning that the Twins lost an actual pitcher for two games because they were so butt hurt over someone hitting a home run off their fake pitcher.*

 So far, this is all pretty standard big-league macho posturing.
 What made this particular case so unusual is that La Russa’s own players stuck up for their “clueless” teammate and fought back.
 “We all support Yermín,” said the Sox ace Lucas Giolito.
 “We love home runs here.”
 “The game wasn’t over!
 Keep doing you big daddy,” the superstar shortstop Tim Anderson tweeted.
 Another veteran Sox pitcher, Lance Lynn, got downright philosophical during a radio appearance the next day: “The more I play this game, the more those [unwritten] rules have gone away, and I understand it,” he said.
 “The way I see it, if a position player is on the mound, there are no rules … Can’t get mad when there’s a position player on the field and a guy takes a swing.”
 Even some of the Twins didn’t get all the fuss.
 “It was another homer, no?” said the Twins designated hitter Nelson Cruz.
 “Just a homer, I guess.”
 (Curiously, no one seems to have asked the victim here, Astudillo, what he thought about the whole scandal.)

-Note: *This article previously misstated that Tyler Duffey beaned Yermin Mercedes.
-In fact, he threw behind Mercedes.